 The actual incidence of LSC remains unknown.
-It is seen in adults aged 30–50 years; children are rarely affected.
+It is seen in adults aged between 30 – 50 years; children are rarely affected.
 Although seen in both sexes, it is more frequent in women than in men.
 Lichen nuchae is almost exclusively observed in women.
 There are no racial differences.
-There seems to be an association with psychiatric conditions, including anxiety, obsessive-compulsive disorder, and depression.
+There seems to be an association with psychiatric conditions, including anxiety, obsessive-compulsive disorder and depression.

 Etiology of Lichen Simplex Chronicus

 LSC can begin with any condition that can cause itching, as well as some psychogenic conditions.

 - Acne keloidalis nuchae